zond/formal-conjectures/README.md

     While the main goal is to collect conjecture statements, we appreciate the inclusion of very short proofs for solved items or counterexamples, especially if they are illuminating and testing the definitions.
-    Lengthy proofs are are outside the scope of this repository.
+    Lengthy proofs are outside the scope of this repository.

 2.  **Opening issues with problems that you would like to see formalised.** Such an issue should contain links to suitable references, and ideally a precise